 I have a problem with parents interfering with swimming lessons.
 I teach at the local YMCA in my town.
-I have 2-3 year olds.
-Some of the students are progressing beautifully, while others not.
+I have 2-3-year-olds.
+Some of the students are progressing beautifully, while others are not.
 Is it possible that the parents could be the problem?

-There is one student in particular that has both parents there with her and she just screams the whole time, and has total control over the parents with this.
-She is just completely resistant, but at times chooses on her own to suddenly get her hair wet (in the baby pool) or attempt to use a floating device.
+There is one student in particular that has both parents there with her, and she just screams the whole time, and has total control over the parents this.
+She is completely resistant, but at times chooses on her own to suddenly get her hair wet (in the baby pool) or attempt to use a floating device.
 But if the parent/s get involved, she screams.

 Even while seeing all the other kids making progress with their parents.
 What would be the best advice for this family?
-I'd really like to see this child to shift to a more positive response, but I feel like the parents are holding her back by being over sensitive to her fake crying.
+I'd really like to see this child shift to a more positive response, but I feel like the parents are holding her back by being over-sensitive to her fake crying.

-I have personally come across this problem many times before so I am with you on this one!
+I have encountered this problem many times before, so I am with you on this one!

 A polite yet professional conversation needs to be had with the parents of this child.
-Explain that their presence on the poolside is a distraction to their daughter that could be holding back her progress.
-You are the professional here and the parents should respect you and respect your wishes.
-After all it is their daughter’s future water safety that is ultimately on the line here.
+Explain that their presence on the poolside is a distraction to their daughter, possibly holding back her progress.
+You are the professional here, and the parents should respect you and respect your wishes.
+After all,, their daughter’s future water safety is ultimately on the line here.

 Maybe suggest a trial period of 2 or 3 lessons without them on the poolside to see how she and you get on.
 She may scream the first time but go with it and persevere.

-If for any reason it is not possible for the parents to leave the poolside (maybe there is a health and safety requirement for the parents to be there at all times) then see if they can sit out of sight of their daughter.
-If that is a problem then they must understand that they should ignore her during the lesson and allow you to be in control.
+If, for any reason, the parents can't leave the poolside (maybe there is a health and safety requirement for the parents to be there at all times), then see if they can sit out of sight of their daughter.
+If that is a problem, then they must understand that they should ignore her during the lesson and allow you to be in control.

 I hope you find this information helpful and I wish you every success with your swimming lessons.